MicrosoftEdge/MSEdgeExplainers/Foldables/explainer.md

 Before discussing the solution proposal - let's overview existing proposals that are relevant and applicable to the problem space.
 As matter of principle we should generally avoid creating redundant concepts if we can reuse existing platform APIs and capabilities.

-- [Presentation API](https://w3c.github.io/presentation-api/) is solving the problem of a effective use of a _secondary_ screen and likely won't attempt to solve challenges outlined above that are specific to devices where a window can span separate physical displays.
+- [Presentation API](https://w3c.github.io/presentation-api/) is solving the problem of an effective use of a _secondary_ screen and likely won't attempt to solve challenges outlined above that are specific to devices where a window can span separate physical displays.
 This would likely still be a separate problem for foldables

 - [Screen Enumeration API Explainer](https://github.com/spark008/screen-enumeration/blob/master/EXPLAINER.md) provides information about the physical screen configuration.
 Web developers might be able to leverage that on foldables, but would need to do extra effort to correlate that information with window parameters.
 Some concrete examples on why a special purpose API might be useful in addition to Screen Enumeration:
 	- Getting adjacency information about spanning window regions to lay out content in several areas in logical way for a device;